Oak Ridge National Laboratory

 Oak Ridge National Laboratory (ORNL) is a federally funded research and development center in Oak Ridge, Tennessee, United States.
-Founded in 1943, the laboratory is now sponsored by the United States Department of Energy and administered by UT–Battelle, LLC.
+Founded in 1943, the laboratory is sponsored by the United States Department of Energy and administered by UT–Battelle, LLC.

-Established in 1943, ORNL is the largest science and energy national laboratory in the Department of Energy system (by size) and third largest by annual budget.
-It is located in the Roane County section of Oak Ridge, Tennessee.
-Its scientific programs focus on materials, nuclear science, neutron science, energy, high-performance computing, systems biology and national security, sometimes in partnership with the state of Tennessee, universities and other industries.
+Established in 1943, ORNL is the largest science and energy national laboratory in the Department of Energy system by size and third largest by annual budget.
+It is located in the Roane County section of Oak Ridge.
+Its scientific programs focus on materials, nuclear science, neutron science, energy, high-performance computing, environmental science, systems biology and national security, sometimes in partnership with the state of Tennessee, universities and other industries.